HaydenYu916/Hao_MTRN4231/README.md

 > (Short clip of the full cycle: detect leaf → move → spray/vacuum → return home.)

 #### 1. System Performance
-- The robot successfully detects and classifies healthy and unhealthy leaves in real time using YOLO vision pipeline
+- The robot successfully detects and classifies healthy and unhealthy leaves in real time using OpenCV pipeline
 - Damaged/bad leaves are accurately picked up and removed, while healthy leaves are sprayed with minimal error
 - The system adapts to minor changes in leaf positions due to its closed loop operation.
 #### 2. Quantitative Results
-- **Detection Accuracy:** ~XXXX% on the test set of leaves.
+- **Detection Accuracy:** ~97% on the test set of leaves.
-- **Pick-up Repeatability:** Leaves consistently grasped within +/- XX mm of target position.
+- **Pick-up Repeatability:** Leaves consistently grasped within +/- 10 mm of target position.
-- **Spray Precision:** Healthy leaves sprayed successfully in ~ XX% of attempts.
+- **Spray Precision:** Healthy leaves sprayed successfully in ~ 100% of attempts.
 #### 3. Demonstration
 - Visualisation in RViz2 shows live leaf detection, robot trajectories, and end-effector state.
 - Photos, CAD renders, and short demonstration videos illustrate the full pick-and-spray operation.